VinMeld/party-up/README.md

 * install the app
 * open it and set your server url (and password if applicable)

-now all share buttons in other apps/browsers will have "Party UP!" as an option, letting you upload pics / vids / twitter links / anything really
+now all share buttons in other apps/browsers will have "Papra Share" as an option, letting you upload pics / vids / twitter links / anything really

 ## in case of permission errors